nchis09/BonoboFlow/README.md

       --repr_percentile           cluster representative percentile (default: 0.15)
-      --score_threshold           minimum score for two reads to be in the same gene cluster (default: 0.2) --kmer_size                 k-mer size for isoform clustering (default: 11, maximum: 16)
+      --score_threshold           minimum score for two reads to be in the same gene cluster (default: 0.2) --kmer_size                 k-mer size for isoform clustering (default: 11, maximum: 16) --split-size                split target sequences into chunks of desired size in lines, only valid when using --split (default: 10000)
+      --cudapoa_batches           number of batches for CUDA accelerated polishing (default: 0) --cudaaligner-batches       number of batches for CUDA accelerated alignment (default: 0)

 Haplotype arguments:
       --maxLD_floats              Maximum local divergence allowed for merging haplotypes. (default: 0.01)